 About the Lecturers

 Timothy F. Jamison is a Professor of Chemistry at the Massachusetts Institute of Technology.
-He was born in San Jose, CA and grew up in neighboring Los Gatos, CA, and graduated from the University of California, Berkeley (B.S., Chemistry).
+He graduated from the University of California, Berkeley (B.S., Chemistry).
 While at Berkeley he conducted undergraduate research with Professor Henry Rapoport for nearly three years.
-Thereafter, a Fulbright Scholarship supported ten months of research in Professor Steven A. Benner’s laboratories at the ETH in Zürich, Switzerland.
-As an NSF Graduate Fellow at Harvard University, his Ph.D. research with Professor Stuart L. Schreiber was in the general area of target-directed synthesis.
+Thereafter, a Fulbright Scholarship supported 10 months of research in Professor Steven A. Benner’s laboratories at the ETH in Zürich, Switzerland.
+As an NSF Graduate Fellow at Harvard University, his Ph.D. research with Professor Stuart L. Schreiber was in the area of target-directed synthesis.
 As a Damon Runyon-Walter Winchell postdoctoral fellow in the laboratory of Professor Eric N. Jacobsen (Harvard University), he developed enantioselective catalytic reactions and utilized them in target-directed synthesis.
 In July 1999, he began his independent career at MIT, where his research interests are broadly based in chemical synthesis (batch and flow), primarily in the development of new methods of organic synthesis and their implementation in target-directed synthesis.
 As a Co-PI in the Novartis-MIT Center for Continuous Manufacturing he focuses on using the capabilities and principles of flow synthesis to not only streamline chemical synthesis, but also to discover new chemical reactions that are either not possible or not suited to batch synthesis.